Smoking | 1 Life-Changing Approach to Quit Smoking for Good

 This time for good

-However, the transition wasn’t as straightforward as I had hoped.
-Even though I aimed to smoke less by switching to weed, the joints still contained tobacco, which led me to smoke more than I intended.
+I decided to switch from cigarettes to weed instead.
+At the time, it seemed like a cooler and healthier alternative.
+And I wasn’t entirely wrong—after all, there’s medical marijuana now.
+But the transition wasn’t as straightforward as I’d hoped.
+Even though I aimed to cut back by switching to weed, the joints still contained tobacco, which meant I ended up consuming more than I intended.

-What started as one joint a night quickly escalated to three or even seven, a habit that wasn’t any better for my health.
+What started as one joint a night quickly escalated to three, or even seven.
+It wasn’t any better for my health.

 Living in Cambodia